vaperrin98/beautiful-jekyll/index.md

 <a name = "part1b"></a>
 ## 1.2.
 What really makes you happy
 After some visual investigation, we could think that, for instance, people living in inner London boroughs are happier.
-So does your housing location really define your happiness and well being?
+So does your housing location really define your happiness and well-being?
 To answer this, we use different linear regression models.
-In model 1, we only tried to predict all four variables of well being in function of whether the borough was located in inner or outer London.
+In model 1, we only tried to predict all four variables of well-being in function of whether the borough was located in inner or outer London.
 In model 2, we added the possible influence of health and safety in the neighborhood.
 In model 3 we additionally used the influence of employment rates and income.
 From this, we are able to conclude the significance and importance of parameters defining your life satisfaction, happiness, worthwhileness and anxiety.

 ![Image](./assets/img/PVALUES1.png)